Establishing CP Violation in $b$-Baryon Decays

-Three popular theoretical approaches to studies of two-body hadronic $B$ meson decays have been developed, known as the QCD factorization (QCDF)\cite{Beneke:1999br,Beneke:2000ry}, the soft-collinear-effective theory (SCET)\cite{Bauer:2000yr,Bauer:2001yt,Bauer:2002nz} and the perturbative QCD (PQCD) factorization\cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
-The QCDF and SCET are based on the collinear factorization theorem, in which $B$ meson transition form factors develop an endpoint singularity if they were computed perturbatively.
-The PQCD is based on the $k_T$ factorization theorem, in which the endpoint contribution is absorbed into a transverse-momentum-dependent distribution amplitude (DA) or resummed into a Sudakov factor.
-The factorizable and nonfactorizable emission, $W$-exchange and annihilation diagrams are calculable in this framework free of the endpoint singularities.
-The CPV of two-body hadronic $B$ meson decays has been successfully predicted in PQCD\cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
-Recently, the $\Lambda_b\to p$ transition form factors with reasonable high-twist hadron DAs are reproduced in PQCD, and the results agree with those from lattice QCD and other nonperturbative methods\cite{Han:2022srw}.
-Various exclusive heavy baryon decays can thus be analyzed systematically.
+The above crude argument by means of the structure of topological diagrams needs to be justified by comprehensive QCD calculations.
+Three popular theoretical approaches have been developed to study hadronic $B$ meson decays, known as the QCD factorization \cite{Beneke:1999br,Beneke:2000ry}, the soft-collinear-effective theory \cite{Bauer:2000yr,Bauer:2001yt,Bauer:2002nz}, and the perturbative QCD (PQCD) factorization\cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
+The PQCD approach is based on the $k_T$ factorization theorem and free of end-point singularities, in which the factorizable and nonfactorizable emission, $W$-exchange, and annihilation diagrams are all calculable.
+CPVs of two-body hadronic $B$ meson decays have been successfully predicted in PQCD \cite{Keum:2000wi,Lu:2000em,Keum:2000ph}.
+Recently, this formalism was extended to the $\Lambda_b\to p$ transition form factors with reasonable high-twist hadron DAs, and the results agree with those from lattice QCD and other nonperturbative methods \cite{Han:2022srw}.
+Exclusive heavy baryon decays can, thus, be analyzed systematically in this framework.

-We will extend the above well-established PQCD formalism to hadronic $\Lambda_b$ decays.
-Our full QCD calculation, including all the factorizable and nonfactorizable topological diagrams, demonstrates the presence of large partial-wave CPV, greater than 10\%, in the $\Lambda_b\to p\pi^-$ decay.
-This amount is close to that in the corresponding $B$ meson decay, but the cancellation between different partial waves turns in small net direct CPV.
-The $P$-wave CPV in the penguin-dominant $\Lambda_b\to pK^-$ decay can also exceed 10\%.
-However, its CPV is governed by the $S$-wave, which is only at the percent level.
-We further predict the CPVs in the $\Lambda_b\to p\rho^-, pK^{\ast -}, pa_1^-(1260), pK_1^-(1270)$ and $pK_1^-(1400)$ decays, examining their partial-wave CPVs.
-Overall speaking, the partial-wave CPV can reach 10$\%$.
-Our investigation sheds light on the dynamical distinction between CPVs in bottom baryon and meson decays, and suggests high possibility of detecting baryon CPV through partial-wave CPV measurements.

-\textit{$\Lambda_b$ decay in the PQCD.}\textemdash{} Unlike meson decays, the decay amplitude of a baryon with non-zero spin is decomposed into two different structures.
-For the $\Lambda_b\to p h$ decays, $h=\pi^-, K^-$, the amplitudes can be expressed as,

-where $u_p$ and $u_{\Lambda_b}$ represent the proton and $\Lambda_b$ baryon spinors, respectively.
-The partial-wave amplitudes $f_1$ and $f_2$ correspond to the {parity-violating S-wave and parity-conserving P-wave}, associated with the terms $1$ and $\gamma_5$, respectively.